 Choosing a Name for Your Corporation

 When you go about choosing a name for your corporation, you should be aware of the rules that your state follows when it comes to corporate names.
 Contact your state's office that deals with corporations to find out these rules if you are not already familiar with them.
 However, the following rules are found in many states:

+Generally, you can submit a proposed name to your state's corporation office to see if the name would be an appropriate and allowable one.
 However, keep in mind that if you plan on operating your business under a name that is not the name of your corporation, you must file a "fictitious" or "assumed" name statement with the state or county in which your business is headquartered.

 A majority of states allow a corporation to have one director no matter how many owners there are of the corporation.
 However, there are other states that require the number of directors to equal or exceed the number of owners.

 Filing the Articles of Incorporation

+In many situations, getting your articles of incorporation prepared is just a matter of filing out a form that is provided by the secretary of state's office.
 However, most articles of incorporation require that you provide the name and contact information for at least one person.
 This person will serve as the "registered agent" for the corporation.
 This is the person that the members of the public will contact if they want to sue the corporation or involve the corporation in an ongoing lawsuit.